-- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older. - For people with diabetes, screening for diabetic retinopathy is covered once per year. - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+I Services that are covered for you What you must pay when you get these services center visit outside the United States.
+This applies if you are traveling outside the United States for less than six months.
+Worldwide emergency/urgently needed services are limited to \$50,000 per calendar year.
+Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for \$0 copayment for Original Medicare covered eye exams and screenings Eye refractions have the same cost-sharing as Original Medicare covered eye exams - age-related macular degeneration.
+Original Medicare doesn't cover routine see additional non-Medicare vision services covered by your plan below. eye exams (eye refractions) for eyeglasses/contacts.
+For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older.
+For people with diabetes, screening for diabetic retinopathy is covered once per year.
+One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)

-Although the following routine vision services are not covered by Original Medicare, your plan covers:

-- One routine eye exam per calendar year - \$100 toward the purchase of either one pair of eyeglasses or contact lenses (including standard contact lens fit and follow up) per calendar year at a network optical provider.
+20% coinsurance for Original Medicare covered eyeglasses or contact lenses after cataract surgery Although the following vision services are not covered by Original Medicare, your plan covers: Eye refractions associated with a Medicare-covered eye exam One routine eye exam per calendar year \$100 toward the purchase of either one pair of eyeglasses or contact lenses In Network \$0 copayment for each covered eye refraction \$0 copayment for each covered routine eye exam doctor's office know you would like to schedule your "Welcome to Medicare"